-In 2013 with 15 years he was selected as one of the final 20 candidates of the 53.
-Concours international de jeunes chefs d’orchestre of Besançon.
+In 2013 at the age of 15 he was selected as one of the final 20 candidates of the ‘53rd Concours international de jeunes chefs d’orchestre of Besançon’.

-These experiences paved the ground for his further conducting studies.
 From 2014 he studied at the renowned Nationale Master of Orkestdirectie and Bachelor of conducting at the Conservatorium van Amsterdam.
-In January 2019 he has graduated at the Conservatory van Amsterdam.
 His teachers in Amsterdam were Ed Spanjaard and Lukas Vis.
-He also was mentored by Jac van Steen and Anthony Hermus.
-From September 2019 Nicolò will continue his studies as a master student in London at the Royal College of Music.
+He was also mentored by Jac van Steen, Kenneth Montgomery and Anthony Hermus.
+In September 2019 Nicolò continued his studies as a master student in the London Royal College of Music.

-During his stay in the Netherlands, he had the opportunity to deepen his knowledge of modern music.
-Important for was on the one hand the composition lessons, among others with Joël Bons, but also the close cooperation with many contemporary composers.
-He also organized his own concerts and opera productions, such as the Opera Forward Festival or the Grachtenfestival.
-Nicolò conducted the world premiere of the short opera Verbena by Boris Bezemer at the National Opera in Amsterdam.
+During his stay in the Netherlands, he had the opportunity to start organizing his own concerts and opera productions, such as at the Grachtenfestival.
+In 2017 Nicolò conducted the world premiere of the opera Verbena by Boris Bezemer at the National Opera in Amsterdam.
 The premiere of Kamisama by Frieda Joanna at the Conservatorium van Amsterdam followed in 2018, as well as the world premiere of the opera production Totem by David Ko at the Academy of Theater and Dance in Amsterdam.
-In the same year Nicolò conducts the world premiere of the Dutch opera Niet de Klucht van de Koe by Brechtje van Dijk.
+In the same year Nicolò conducted the world premiere of the opera Niet de Klucht van de Koe at the Grachtenfestival.

 Nicolò has assisted many important conductors.
-In 2013-2014 with 15 years he got the great experience to assist Lorin Maazel.
-He also has assisted Herbert Blomstedt, Neeme Järvi, Paavo Järvi, Christoph Eschenbach, Thomas Hengelbrock, Jun Märkl, David Robertson, Vladimir Ashkenazy and Jonathan Nott (2013-2015), Alan Gilbert Elbphilharmonie Orchester (Jan 2020).
+In 2013-2014 at the age of 15 he got the great experience to assist Lorin Maazel.
+He also has assisted Herbert Blomstedt, Neeme Järvi Thomas Hengelbrock, Gustavo Gimeno, Daniele Gatti, Peter Eötvös, Antony Hermus and Jonathan Nott (2013-2015), Alan Gilbert Elbphilharmonie Orchester (Jan 2020).